z-gong/mstk/docs/examples/hts.rst

 * conf-2.gjf
 * _job_slurm.sh

-The three gjf files are the input for Gaussian of three random dodecane conformers.
+The three `GJF` files are the input for Gaussian of three dodecane conformers.
 The script `_job_slurm.sh` can be submitted to Slurm job scheduler to start the calculation.